nathanrhoda/gameoflife-csharp/Readme.md

 The first generation is created by applying the above rules simultaneously to every cell in the seed: births and deaths happen simultaneously, and the discrete moment at which this happens is sometimes called a tick (in other words, each generation is a pure function of the one before).

 The rules continue to be applied repeatedly to create further generations.

+### Hints

+Work off the assumption that this is a 9 by 9 grid